 Nationals of EU/EEA Member States and Switzerland

-Anyone from EU Member States and the states known as EFTA states (Iceland, Liechtenstein, Norway and Switzerland) is entitled to enter Germany and work here without a visa.
+Anyone from EU/EEA Member States (Iceland, Liechtenstein, Norway) and Switzerland is entitled to enter Germany and work here without a visa.

-People from non-EU and non-EFTA states, referred to as third countries, generally need a visa or residence permit to enter and take up employment in Germany.
+People from so-called third countries (countries outside the EU/EEA and Switzerland) generally need a visa or residence permit to enter and take up employment in Germany.

 Your duties as an employer

-- Checking whether the international professional currently possesses a valid residence permit which allows them to be employed in Germany.
+- Checking whether the international professional currently possesses a valid residence title which allows them to be employed in Germany.